AISC Biocontrol Release Program for Invasive Plants

 Dalmatian toadflax Stem Weevil (Mecinus janthiniformis)

-The stem weevil Mecinus janthiniformis is a biological control agent for dalmatian toadflax.
+The stem weevil Mecinus janthiniformis is a biocontrol agent for dalmatian toadflax.
 Adult weevils feed on toadflax leaves causing a distinct ‘shot hole’ pattern the upper leaves that stunts plant growth and suppresses flowering.
 Female weevils lay eggs in toadflax stems and larvae mine out the tissue inside the stem causing desiccation and die off.
 Larvae pupate and overwinter inside the toadflax stem as adults and emerge in the spring as dalmatian toadflax plants are first sprouting.

 SPOTTED AND DIFFUSE KNAPWEED (Centaurea maculosa and C. diffusa)